Pedalo

-A pedalo (British English) or paddle boat (U.S., Canadian, and Australian English) is a human-powered watercraft propelled by the action of pedals turning a paddle wheel.
+A pedalo (British English), pedal boat (U.S. English), or paddle boat (U.S., Canadian, and Australian English) is a human-powered watercraft propelled by the action of pedals turning a paddle wheel.

 Description

 A pedalo is a human-powered watercraft propelled by the turning of a paddle wheel.
-The wheel is turned by people of rotating the pedals of the craft.
+The wheel is turned by people operating the pedals of the craft.
 The paddle wheel of a pedalo is a smaller version of that used by a paddle steamer.

 Use

-Pedalos, being particularly suited to calm waters, are often hired out for use on ponds and small lakes in urban parks.
+Pedalos, being particularly suited to calm waters, are often hired out for use on ponds and small lakes in urban parks, as well as in beaches when the weather allows.

 Designs

 The earliest record of a pedalo is perhaps Leonardo da Vinci's diagram of a craft driven by two pedals.

 Typically, a two-seat pedalo has two sets of pedals side-by-side, designed to be used together.
 Some models, however, have three pedals on each side, to allow a person boating alone to pedal from a centrally seated position.